ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 3. **Investigate blocking I/O and implement batched disk reads.** \
-The warm/cold wall-clock difference of only 284 ms suggests the LRU cache is effective for the SPO query, but this may not hold for queries that access a larger number of distinct `ValueIds` or on large indices like Wikidata (206 GB vocabulary vs TODO vocabulary size for dblp). \
+The warm/cold wall-clock difference of only 284 ms suggests the LRU cache is effective for the SPO query, but this may not hold for queries that access a larger number of distinct `ValueIds` or on larger RDF knowlege graphs like Wikidata. \
 A structured investigation would involve: \
 3.1) Understand the vocabulary file layout and access patterns.
 Understand how `ValueId`s map to positions in the vocabulary file. \
 3.2) Establish how to measure blocking I/O time. \